 Any seasoned writer will tell you that creating characters that are believable takes some work.
 It's a little like painting a picture, stroke by stroke.
 Characters have to be constructed, bit by bit, until the whole, complex individual finally comes into view.Read Article

-The Plot Skeleton: How to Write a Plot Outline
+How to Write a Plot Outline

-Creating a plot outline will assist in producing a consistent and effective plot
+Producing a consistent and effective plot

 There are many names for a plot outline; one of our favorites is the plot skeleton.
 Some people also call it "the universal plot," while others simply call it "basic structure."
 Whatever you refer to it as, the plot outline is what will hold up your story if you know how to use it—or cause it to collapse if you don't.